PerrySetGo/br0ker/README.md

 At time of writing, this is just a simple website that serves as a proof of concept.
 Resources are collected and vetted by me, while Algolia provides the search mechanism.

 ### Future features
-More on this soon.
+* Object model needs location data
+* Object model could use additional links, for example, a non-profit might also have an awesome twitter feed that is actually its main clearinghouse of information and should not be ommitted

 ### Data Model

 The standard data model for an entry into the database looks like this and should be fairly self explanatory.
-As the project grows, there will be a more useful object hierarchy that more appropriately covers a variety of different resoures.
+As the project grows, there will be a more useful object hierarchy that more appropriately covers a variety of different resources.

 ```
 {